0rpc/zerorpc-node/README.md

 Methods:

 * `bind(endpoint)` - Binds the server to the specified ZeroMQ endpoint.
+                     Returns `Promise<void>`, which is resolved when the socket was successfully bound (new in v0.9.9.beta).
 * `connect(endpoint)` - Connects the server to the specified ZeroMQ endpoint.
 * `close()` - Closes the ZeroMQ socket.